- Whether you are already married or looking to the future, learn the essentials of an Islamic marriage

 Weekly Time Commitment

 The required text for this course is Initiating and Upholding an Islamic Marriage by Hedaya Hartford, and Your Islamic Marriage Contract by Hedaya Hartford and Ashraf Muneeb.
 Ustadha Hedaya also provides an extensive recommended reading list as well as counseling and coaching contact resources.
-Students shall also read and listen to numerous articles over the duration of the course.
+You'll also read and listen to numerous articles over the duration of the course.

 No background is required: all are welcome!